Epic-legend128/Fibonacci-Sequence/README.md

     return dynamic(n, fib);
 }
 ```
 And that's it.
 This solution is also completed.
 It is very short and relatively fast compared to our last solution.
-It's asymptotic time notation is also O(n) as it only calculates each term once, and it basically is like our iterative solution but it starts from the last term and goes towards the first 2(top-down approach).
+It's asymptotic time notation is O(n) as it only calculates each term once, and it basically is like our iterative solution but it starts from the last term and goes towards the first 2(top-down approach).
 So, this is also not optimal as it calculates a lot of unnecessary terms and also takes up a lot of space.

 ## Matrix Exponentiation